 Please note that, due to visa regulations, scholars traveling to Russia may be required to participate in Russian language tutorials and/or academic consultations with a faculty advisor at their host university.
 If this is the case, arrangements will be made by American Councils.

 Locations & Host Institutions

 Applicants should indicate their proposed research location(s) in Russia in the application.
-American Councils can assist with identifying and arranging affiliations with host institutions throughout Russia.
+Scholars are expected to provide a list of universities and/or academic institutions in their proposed destination(s) in Russia, where they have established institutional affiliation or professional contacts with local colleagues and scholars.
+In some cases, American Councils can coordinate academic affiliations with host institutions throughout Russia.

 Reporting & Outreach Requirements for Fellows

 AFR Fellows will be expected to submit regular "check-in" reports to American Councils with updates on research progress, as well as information on any obstacles encountered or significant changes undertaken in the original research plan.
 These brief reports will be submitted at the end of each month in-country.
 Following the completion of the overseas work, fellows will submit a final report, summarizing their in-country work, relevant findings, and any significant collaborative activities (e.g., publications, presentations at conferences, joint projects) undertaken.
 All fellows will also complete pre- and post-program surveys.

 Research conducted on AFR is intended to strengthen and broaden current scholarship in the social sciences related to Russia and U.S.-Russia relations.
 AFR fellows will be expected to share their research findings through established channels of scholarly communication, outreach activities briefings with policy making communities or think tanks, as appropriate.

 U.S. graduate students, faculty, and independent scholars are eligible to apply.
 All funded research must strengthen and broaden current scholarship in the social sciences related to Russia and U.S.-Russia relations.
 Applicants must submit: